cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers/index.md

 dotnet_diagnostic.RCS1174.severity = error
 ```

-There's a couple of concerns around this rule and event Stephen Cleary wrote and excellent blog post about it   [Eliding Async and Await](https://blog.stephencleary.com/2016/12/eliding-async-await.html)

 ### 2. Calling synchronous method inside the async method

-If we are writing asynchronous code then we should prefer calling asynchronous methods if they exist.
-Many IO related APIs offer asynchronous counterparts of their well know methods.
+If we are writing asynchronous code then we should always prefer calling asynchronous methods if they exist.
+Many IO related APIs offer asynchronous counterparts of their well know synchronous methods.
 Their should be our first choice.

 ❌ Wrong
 ```cs